-Special Group will soon be stamping its mark on the ‘100% Pure New Zealand' campaign after Tourism New Zealand appointed the agency to work on the project.
+Special Group will soon be putting its mark on the ‘100% Pure New Zealand’ campaign after Tourism New Zealand appointed the agency to work on a project for it.

 Tourism New Zealand has kicked off the first campaign of a four-year strategy to target a greater array of visitors into more of New Zealand’s regions and encourage off-peak travel by tapping into audiences’ holiday dreams.

 Today Tourism New Zealand announced the resignation of CEO Kevin Bowler, who will move to Frucor to be its New Zealand CEO.

 Tourism New Zealand has been shifting more and more of its ad spend to the digital channel over the last five years.
 And the organisation’s marketing director Andrew Fraser says the approach is working.

 Social media is being used in all kinds of creative ways to market these days.
 One of the latest initiatives is by Tourism New Zealand and travel group Helloworld which has created the world’s first social media relay, through Instagram, in celebration of United Nations World Tourism Day.

 Tourism New Zealand has taken the unique approach of teaming up with Facebook and production company Symphony to create an online series for its latest campaign which follows the adventures of a young couple travelling around the country in a Kombi.